darthdemono/AMOLED-Serenity/README.md

 2. Load the theme through Obsidian’s theme settings.

 ## Usage
-- Select **AMOLED Serenity** from your theme options within the application settings.
+- Select **AMOLED Serenity** from your theme options within the Obsidian settings.
 - Adjust any additional settings as needed to suit your preferences.

 ## Customization